 The expression (1.25) is said in words as "e is distributed with zero mean and sigmasub-e-squared variance."
-Note that (1.25) does not specify a pdf for e but only its expectation and dispersion (or variance).
+Note that (1.25) does not specify a pdf for e but only its expectation and dispersion (or variance), or its first and second moments.